If your Mac suffers a hard freeze and it doesn't involve a foldit client "hanging"... foldit isn’t at fault. Read on:

 The screen appears frozen but isn't (can see the mouse movement) but all else is not activatable.
 The only resolution is a hard reboot.

 Today (June 10 2017) I finally located what I'd begun to call the “Mac Crash” (freeze and hang requiring reboot) culprit… GoogleSoftwareUpdateAgent.
 This has frozen me out many times but iuntil I started monitoring the Console system.log I never saw a consistent pattern.
 Good news is that I was able to turn this updater off.
+Bad news is that it doesn't stop google's automatic updater from trying.

 The latest freeze occurred after I had opened Chrome Browser to do something my Safari browser refuses to do.
 Don't know if that is what triggered google updater (as it has happened previously, numerous times, with only Safari running).
 The updater is set to occur at regular intervals.